 ASU Research Computing maintains an on-campus data center in Interdisciplinary Science and Technology Building 1 (ISTB1), in the center of the ASU Tempe campus.
-The ISTB1 facility was built in 2012 consists of a 5,000 square foot primary data center for critical systems, networking, and computational resources as well as a 3,000 square foot secondary data center for non-critical systems, development, and individual research development equipment.
+The ISTB1 facility was built in 2012 and consists of a 5,000 square foot primary data center for critical systems, networking, and computational resources, as well as a 3,000-square-foot secondary data center for non-critical systems, development, and individual research development equipment.
 Both data centers employ a standard "hot and cool aisle" layout with computer room air conditioning units totaling 200 tons, supported by campus chilled water systems.
 Room-dedicated FM-200 fire suppression systems protect the facility.
 Power for the facility is from on-campus natural gas turbines fed by Utility natural gas.
 Data center power supports dual power feeds, protected by two uninterruptible power supply units totaling 1MW, with an onsite diesel generator providing 2MW of power and a 500-ton emergency chiller in the event of a loss of utility power.
 Access to the data center requires a keycard and PIN, and the facility is monitored 24x7 from a dedicated operations center, and physical access is controlled and maintained by the UTO operations center.

-ASU Research Computing is currently building out a new data center at the Iron Mountain Phoenix facility.
-This facility will provide ASU with more than four times the capacity of the existing infrastructure in a commercial Tier III+ data center with advanced power, cooling, and network capabilities.
-ASU Research Computing will be a core tenant of the facility and will have the capabilities to provide secure research (up to FISMA1 High) security.
-A private fiber ring will connect the facility to the ASU Tempe Campus.
-Internet2 and Commodity Internet circuits will be available at the facility as secondary connectivity, as well as private point-to-point circuits as Research requires.
+In 2022 ASU Research Computing launched a new data center at the Iron Mountain Phoenix facility, with more than four times the capacity of the ISTB1 space and housed in a commercial Tier III+ data center with advanced power, cooling, and network capabilities.
+ASU Research Computing is a core tenant of the facility and has the capability to support regulated research security requirements (up to FISMA1 High).
+A private fiber ring seamlessly connects the facility to the ASU Tempe Campus.
+Internet2 and Commodity Internet circuits are also available at the facility as secondary connectivity, as well as private point-to-point circuits.